Natalie Martinez: Career

 Martinez had starring roles in a number of other single-season television series, including Detroit 1-8-7, APB, and The Crossing.
-IN 2012, she starred in the first season of Under the Dome, and appeared in the season two premiere.
+In 2012, she starred in the first season of Under the Dome, and appeared in the season two premiere.
 She co-starred in one season of Secrets and Lies, and played the recurring role of Detective Jamie Lovato for one season in the crime drama CSI: NY.

-Martinez' other film appearances include End of Watch (2012), Broken City (2013) and Self/less (2015).
+Martinez' other film appearances include End of Watch (2012), The Baytown Outlaws (2012), Broken City (2013), and Self/less (2015).

 In September 2018, it was announced that Martinez would appear in the main role of Chase on the Netflix science fiction miniseries The I-Land.
 The miniseries was released on September 12, 2019.

+In 2016, she acted in Message from the King, alongside Chadwick Boseman.

+In 2024, she had a main cast role in the Apple TV+ series Bad Monkey.